 If the Power Supply measures fine, go on to measure the Phono Preamp:

 - Disconnect the power from the phono stage

-- Do not install the operational amplifiers (remove them if they already are in place)
+- Do not install the operational amplifiers (remove them, carefully so you don't bend any of the legs, if they already are in place)

 - Disconnect the phono stage from your turntable and amplifier